-In the blink of an eye, I fly to a country house, with a balcony, a rocking chair, a small table with a jug of chilled lemonade, next to it rests a nectarine pie (picked this morning from the nearby orchard), covered with a “grid bell” to protect from the gluttonous flies – can you imagine the picture?
+In a blink of an eye, I fly to a country house, with a balcony, a rocking chair, and a small table with a jug of chilled lemonade, next to it rests a nectarine pie (picked this morning from the nearby orchard), covered with a “grid bell” to protect from the gluttonous flies – can you imagine the picture?

-And yet: the Home to me is not just the smell of a baking pie or “Hamin” on a wintry Shabbat morning!
+And yet: Home to me is not just the smell of a baking pie or “Hamin” on a wintry Shabbat morning!

 A home is supposed to provide a sense of security and well-being – physically, mentally, and emotionally alike; a Home is a place where we change to slippers and fearlessly remove the protections we wore outside of it during the day; Home for me, is a place where we feel the most protected in the world – and yet – just the way we really are!

 A home is an embracing place, accepting us just as we are – unconditionally!